kbinani/eglyf/README.md

 ## Features

-- Replaces GSUB and GPOS tables with necessary lookups for Egyptian Hieroglyph Format Controls
+- Replaces GSUB and GPOS tables with necessary lookups for Egyptian Hieroglyph Format Controls and [Manuel de Codage](http://www.catchpenny.org/codage/) notation system
 - Modifies cmap, GDEF, and other tables to enable proper rendering of hieroglyphic text
-- Supports [Manuel de Codage](http://www.catchpenny.org/codage/) notation system (can be disabled by `--disable-mdc-subst` option)

 ## Steps to build